hyperspy/hyperspy/doc/user_guide/install.rst

 Install using Python installers
 -------------------------------

 Since version 4.1 Hyperspy is listed in the `Python Package Index <http://pypi.python.org/pypi>`_.
 Therefore, it can be automatically downloaded and installed using `distribute <http://pypi.python.org/pypi/distribute>`_ or (our favourite) `pip <http://pypi.python.org/pypi/pip>`_.
 Depending on your Python distribution, you might need to install at least one of these packages manually.
-An extra advantage of using the python installers is that they should install the required libraries automatically.
-However, unless the :ref:`required libraries <install-dependencies>` are already installed in your system, it is likely that you need to install some extra building tools.

 Install using `pip`: